The SHIME Skills Framework

 Industry Knowledge

-Industry knowledge is required more for people with less technical skills, citing the need for those interested in Fintech to understand and clarify the nuances of the sector they wish to join as a start.
-The nuances in the Fintech industry require specific knowledge of the Fintech ecosystem, relevant financial regulation, and technical application know-how.
+Industry knowledge is essential in this ever-changing environment.
+For example, the nuances in the financial industry require specific knowledge of the Fintech ecosystem, relevant financial regulation, and technical application know-how, etc.

 Mindset